chipmuenk/pyfda/docs/source/manual/input_specs.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 When the sampling frequency is too low, significant information is lost in the
-process and the signal cannot be reconstructed without errors (forth image in fig_aliasing_)
+process and the signal cannot be reconstructed without errors (forth image in :numref:`fig_aliasing`)
 [Smith99]_.
 This effect is called *aliasing*.

 .. _fig_aliasing: